“My friend, Nepal only has one thing to offer… mountains!”

 For many a visitor, Nepal is unmistakably about the Himalayas.
 It’s obvious from the moment you set foot.

 As I drove into Kathmandu, I saw more tourists wearing trekking boots than flip-flops (although maybe the mud had something to do with this…).
-Finding a trekking gear store or trekking tour operator in these parts seemed about as difficult as finding a casino in Vegas.
+And finding a trekking gear store or trekking tour operator in these parts seemed about as difficult as finding a casino in Vegas.

-While my two-week trip was far from exhaustive, it was an incredible experience that made me determined to come back for more.
-Despite having already been to over 50 countries, Nepal instantly shot into my personal list of top travel destinations.
+While my two-week trip was far from exhaustive, it was an incredible experience.
+And despite having already been to over 50 countries, Nepal instantly shot into my personal list of top travel destinations.

 Depending on how you look at it, Kathmandu either has little going on… or it has everything going on.